iconoir-icons/iconoir/README.md

 A React library is available to install under the name `iconoir-react`.
 For more details, see the package [README](./packages/iconoir-react).

+## React Native

+A React Native library is available to install under the name `iconoir-react-native`.
+For more details, see the package [README](./packages/iconoir-react-native).

 ## Framer

 Iconoir is happily part of [Framer](https://framer.com) now.
 To start using the icons: On the top menu, `Insert` > `Graphics` > `Iconoir`.